Is Mediation Legally Binding?

 - Consistent lowballing – The other party to a mediation may consistently make offers well below the amount you seek.
 In this situation, your lawyer may decide you would have better odds through other tools.

 Even if mediation results in an impasse, remember that there are still other potential avenues for success.
 Since mediation is not binding, both sides may also choose to re-enter it at any time, perhaps with a different mediator.
-This is particularly the case as your legal team discovers new evidence or the lawsuit approaches trial.
+This is particularly true as your legal team discovers new evidence or the lawsuit approaches trial.

 Consult with a Birmingham, AL, Personal Injury Mediation Attorney